Tallinn: Geography

 Tallinn is situated on the southern coast of the Gulf of Finland, in north-western Estonia.

 The largest lake in Tallinn is Lake Ülemiste (9.44 km²), which serves as the main source of the city's drinking water.
 Lake Harku is the second-largest lake within the borders of Tallinn and its area is 1.6 km².
-The only significant river in Tallinn nowadays is the Pirita River, in the eponymous Pirita city district.
+The only significant river in Tallinn nowadays is the Pirita river, in the eponymous Pirita city district.
 Historically, a smaller river, called Härjapea, flowed from Lake Ülemiste through the town into the sea, but the river was diverted into underground sewerage system in the 1930s and has since completely disappeared from the cityscape.
 References to it still remain in the street names Jõe (from jõgi, river) and Kivisilla (from kivi sild, stone bridge).

-A limestone cliff runs through the city.
-It can be seen at Toompea, Lasnamäe, and Astangu.
-However, Toompea is not a part of the cliff, but a separate hill.

-The highest point in Tallinn, at 64 m (about 200 ft) above sea level, is situated in Hiiu, Nõmme District, in the south-west of the city.